artefactual-labs/decision-spoa/README.md

 | `--best-effort` | n/a | `true` | Ignore GeoIP download errors when set. |

 Send `SIGHUP` to the running process to reload the policy configuration and reopen the GeoIP databases without interrupting HAProxy connections.

+#### Debug logging

+When `--debug` (or `DECISION_DEBUG`) is enabled the daemon prints an expanded policy line for every SPOE transaction.
+The log now includes:

+- `raw_input`: every key/value HAProxy delivered via SPOE, sorted for readability.
+- `src`, `xff`, and `ip`: the TCP peer, the header presented by HAProxy, and the client IP selected after trusted-proxy processing.
+- `xff_used`, `xff_stripped`, and `trusted_peer`: whether the XFF header was honoured, how many trusted hops were removed, and if the immediate peer matches the configured `trusted_proxy` list.
+- `trusted_entries`: the combined trusted entries (global + frontend + backend) active for the request.

+These extras make it easy to confirm that trusted proxy configuration is in effect and to troubleshoot spoofed headers or misconfigured upstreams.

 ## Packaging